 (a) The first paragraph of Section 5(b) is deleted and replaced by the following:

 "Termination Events.
-The occurrence at any time with respect to a party or, if applicable, any Credit Support Provider of such party or any Specified Entity of such party of any event specified below constitutes an Illegality if the event is specified in (i) below, a Tax Event if the event is specified in (ii) below or a Tax Event Upon Merger if the event is specified in (iii) below, and, if specified to be applicable, a Credit Event Upon Merger if the event is specified pursuant to (iv) below or an Additional Termination Event if the event is specified pursuant to (v) below:-"
+The occurrence at any time with respect to a party or, if applicable, any Credit Support Provider of such party or any Specified Entity of such party of any event specified below constitutes an Illegality if the event is specified in (i) below, a Tax Event if the event is specified in (ii) below, a Tax Event Upon Merger if the event is specified in (iii) below or a Force Majeure Event if the event is specified in (vi) below, and, if specified to be applicable, a Credit Event Upon Merger if the event is specified pursuant to (iv) below or an Additional Termination Event if the event is specified pursuant to (v) below:-"

 (b) Section 5(b)(i) is deleted in its entirety and replaced by the following:

 "(i) Illegality.
+After giving effect to any applicable provision, disruption fallback or remedy specified in, or pursuant to, the relevant Confirmation or elsewhere in this Agreement, due to an event or circumstance (other than any action taken by a party or, if applicable, its Credit Support Provider) occurring after the date on which a Transaction is entered into:-

-Due to the adoption of, or any change in, any applicable law after the date on which a Transaction is entered into, or due to the promulgation of, or any change in, the interpretation by any court, tribunal or regulatory authority with competent jurisdiction of any applicable law after such date, it becomes unlawful (other than as a result of a breach by the party of Section 4(b)) for such party (which will be the Affected Party):-
+(1) it becomes unlawful under any applicable law (including without limitation the laws of any country in which payment, delivery or performance is required by either party), on any day, or it would be unlawful if the relevant payment, delivery or performance were required on that day (in each case, other than as a result of a breach by the party of Section 4(b)):-

-(1) to perform any absolute or contingent obligation to make a payment or delivery or to receive a payment or delivery in respect of such Transaction or to comply with any other material provision of this Agreement relating to such Transaction; or
+(A) for such party (which will be the Affected Party) to perform any absolute or contingent obligation to make a payment or delivery or to receive a payment or delivery in respect of such Transaction or to comply with any other material provision of this Agreement relating to such Transaction; or

-(2) to perform, or for any Credit Support Provider of such party to perform, any contingent or other obligation which the party (or such Credit Support Provider) has under any Credit Support Document relating to such Transaction;"
+(B) for any Credit Support Provider of such party (which will be the Affected Party) to perform any contingent or other obligation which such Credit Support Provider has under any Credit Support Document relating to such Transaction; or

+(2) it becomes unlawful under any applicable law (including without limitation the laws of any country in which payment, delivery or performance is required by either party), on any day (other than as a result of a breach by the party of Section 4(b)):-

+(A) for such party (which will be the Affected Party) to make or receive any payment which is due pursuant to Section 6(e) following the occurrence of an Early Termination Date in respect of such Transaction; or

+(B) for any Credit Support Provider of such party (which will be the Affected Party) to make any payment, pursuant to any Credit Support Document, to be made by it in respect of any amount which is due pursuant to Section 6(e) following the occurrence of an Early Termination Date in respect of such Transaction,

+and, in each case, the relevant Waiting Period has expired;"

 (c) The word "or" at the end of Section 5(b)(iv) is deleted, and "." at the end of Section 5(b)(v) is deleted and replaced by "; or".